Project Duration: 6 weeks, Individual Tools: Solidworks, Cold working, Leatherworking↗, Prototyping

 Exploring the combination of dissimilar materials excited me.
 Using both ancient and new age technologies led to a truly anachronistic object.

-Using 3D printed forms to wet mold leather allowed complex geometry I could not have formed by hand.
+Using 3D printed forms to wet mold leather allowed for complex geometry I could not have formed by hand.

 Coldworking the brass gave it the spring required for clicking actuation.

-Polishing bronze infused HDPLA maintained the precision needed for electronics.
+Polishing bronze-infused HDPLA maintained the precision needed for electronics.
 These are my tests polishing and heat treating samples.

 Each component had several iterations.
 The biggest challenge was translating changes to the metal and leather forms into the digital version of the mouse.